Digital Health Awards 2025

 The Digital Health Awards 2025 shine a light on the outstanding digital leaders who are shaping the future of healthcare within the NHS.
 Our awards celebrate innovation, dedication, and excellence across the healthcare landscape, recognising the achievements and contributions of individuals who are driving transformation through digital technologies.

-This year’s awards will be judged by representatives from across the CCIO, CIO, and CNIO Advisory Panels, as well as members of the CSO and ICS Digital Council, ensuring a diverse and expert perspective in selecting the most impactful and inspiring digital leaders in health and care.
+This year’s awards have been judged by representatives from across the CCIO, CIO, and CNIO Advisory Panels, as well as members of the CSO and ICS Digital Council, ensuring a diverse and expert perspective in selecting the most impactful and inspiring digital leaders in health and care.

-The judges will be looking for compelling examples of leadership, innovation, and measurable impact in each of the following categories:
+The judges were looking for compelling examples of leadership, innovation, and measurable impact in each of the following categories:

 • CCIO of the Year